JimOfLeisure/building-worlds/readme.md

 # Building Worlds

+Update: Returning to this after 3 months of inactivity, I'm currently interested in poking at terrain generation but no longer care about MonoGame.
+I may continue to use it to display a map just because it's already there.
+Otherwise I'll use ImageSharp or something.

 My goals for this project:

-- Get familiar with MonoGame
+- ~~Get familiar with MonoGame~~
 - Experiment with world map terrain generation
-- Maybe integrate Ink narrator scripting system
+- ~~Maybe integrate Ink narrator scripting system~~

-I don't expect a completed game out of this project, but what does emerge might be some hybrid of a 4X game and a visual novel.
+I don't expect a completed game out of this project, ~~but what does emerge might be some hybrid of a 4X game and a visual novel~~.
 Pieces of this project my be useful in future projects.

 ## Building